HelpContact UsView shopping cart

 • 1-2 pcs fresh lemon grass, tough tops cut off, cut into 3" lengths

-• 3 pcs garlic, smashed with the side of the cleaver
+• 3 pcs garlic, smashed with the side of a cleaver

 • 2 tsp of sea salt (only!)